 - Soda Springs: Soda Springs offers some skiing (especially for beginners), but it’s mainly a giant snow play winter wonderland.
 There’s a tubing area, Planet Kids for little ones under age 7, mini-snowmobiles, and more.
 Located just over Donner Summit on the way to North Lake Tahoe, this area is just minutes from Sugar Bowl and Boreal.

-- Many of the major ski resorts (Northstar, Squaw Valley, etc.) offer tubing and other snow play activities as well.
+- Many of the major ski resorts (Northstar, Palisades Tahoe, etc.) offer tubing and other snow play activities as well.

 Hiking, Mountain Biking & Outdoor Adventure Activities

 The opportunities to get outdoors in the warmer months are pretty much endless in Tahoe.
 Depending on where you are staying, find a few nearby hikes (and check out the 8 Best Hikes for Families Near Lake Tahoe from fellow NorCal blogger Jenna at This is My Happiness as a great place to start).

 Mountain biking is also extremely popular, with several of the ski resort slopes becoming biking trails when the snow melts.
 A few adventure activity operators to consider:

 - Heavenly’s Ridge Rider Mountain Coaster: A summer alpine coaster that sends guests speeding down the mountain.